 When every second counts, trust PMC for the prompt, quality care you require.

 Our program uses state-of-the-art technology to locate and open blocked vessels and restore blood flow to the heart.
-At Princeton Medical Center, treatment is provided by a special team of board certified interventional cardiologists and nurses.
+At PMC, treatment is provided by a special team of board certified interventional cardiologists and nurses.

 Emergency angioplasty is a procedure to open clogged arteries in response to a heart attack.
 Performed by PMC’s interventional cardiologists, emergency angioplasty quickly increases the flow of blood and oxygen through blocked arteries without the need for invasive heart surgery.